FireFoxAssassin/examplebot/README.md

 A DiscordJs Example Bot to help you create Discord Bots!

 ## Directory Information
-There are two directories for the bots:
+There are two directories for the bot:
 - Single File
 - Cmd Handler